Who is Auntie Bessie?

 A family friend, or relative who lives close to the school can be the ultimate panic-reliever for parents who have made the difficult decision to send their child away to UK boarding school.
 If this person lives close enough to school, they may even be able to take on the role of becoming guardian to the child during their studies at boarding school and should do well to fit this requirement.

-If it is discovered that Auntie Bessie is, in fact, guardian to several students at your school or less easy to detect, other schools, this can be an indicator that they are running an unaccredited guardianship agency, with no guarantee they are screening and vetting their host families or staff.
+If it is discovered that Auntie Bessie is, in fact, guardian to several students at a school or, less easy to detect, other schools, this can be an indicator that they are running an unaccredited guardianship agency, with no guarantee they are screening and vetting their host families or staff.

 Want to consider something even scarier......
 Who is referencing and DBS-checking Auntie Bessie?